FIRE HAIRED STRANGER

 I saw her against the kitchen counter.
 His hands on her waist.
 Her lips at his neck.
 It was not violent.
 It was intimate.
 That is what hurt.

-He was connected to the man she had just left.
-Betrayal layered on betrayal.
+He was connected to the man she had just left, it was his best friend.

 They froze when they saw me.